slotdawg/ts2020/peer/peer.rst

    - **Peer Agent IP** - **PeerAgent-Files** IP Address

      *The IP address of the Agent server that will receive real-time notifications from the File Activity Monitoring API built into Files.
-It will be selectable from a dropdown list of available IPs on this Agent server.*
+It is selectable from a drop-down list of available IPs on this Agent server.*

 #.
 Click **Validate** to confirm Files can be accessed via API using the provided credentials.